Artanidos/DevAndroidPythonBook/parts/partiii.md

 ##User Defined Widgets
 Sometimes you are missing a specific widget and if you are not able to download it somewhere, then you have to create it on your own.
 In the following example I will introduce a DockWidget, a ScrollArea and of course a user defined widget called Expander.
-I remember that I saw an expander it in an email client on Windows for the first time.
+I remember that I saw an expander in an email client on Windows for the first time.
 The usage is very simple.
 Just click on the rectangle an the content will expand.
 The content can be a list of menuitems, a text edit, a listbox or whatever.

 *QWidget/UserDefined/main.py*